-The study – published in the American Journal of Clinical Nutrition – is the first to examine soda’s affect on stroke risk.
+The study – published in the American Journal of Clinical Nutrition – was the first to examine soda’s effect on stroke risk.
 Previous research has linked sugar-sweetened beverage consumption with weight gain, diabetes, high blood pressure, high cholesterol, gout and coronary artery disease.

 “Soda remains the largest source of added sugar in the diet,” said Adam Bernstein, MD, ScD, study author and Research Director at Cleveland Clinic’s Wellness Institute.

 The research analyzed soda consumption among 43,371 men and 84,085 women, and documented 2,938 strokes in women, and 1,416 strokes in men.

 In sugar-sweetened sodas, the sugar load may lead to rapid increases in blood glucose and insulin which, over time, may lead to glucose intolerance, insulin resistance, and inflammation.
 These physiologic changes influence atherosclerosis, plaque stability and thrombosis – all of which are risk factors of ischemic stroke and dementia.
 This risk for stroke appears higher in women than in men.

 In comparison, coffee contains chlorogenic acids, lignans and magnesium, all of which act as antioxidants and may reduce stroke risk.
 When compared with one serving of sugar-sweetened soda, one serving of decaffeinated coffee was associated with a 10 percent lower risk of stroke.